KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

     Mapping data sources

-The process ends successfully when the wizard in the following Figure shows up.
+The process ends successfully when the wizard shows up as following.

 .. figure:: media/image85.png